VRJP recurrence and fractional-moment decay for the \(H^{2|2}\) model's effective field on the hierarchical lattice: Fractional moment estimates

 where \(\{k_0, \dots, k_{\ell_1}\}\) are the successive positions of \(A\), and \(\{j_0, \dots, j_{\ell_2}\}\) are the successive positions of \(B\).
 The only common position is \(m\), where they finally meet.

-By successive iterations we arrive at a bound summing over all the possible way where \(k_0, k_1 ,\cdots,k_{\ell_{1}}\) are the jumps of A, and \(j_0,j_1 ,\cdots,j_{\ell_{2}}\) are the jumps of B, where the jumps end once A and B are at the same position \(m\).
-As a result we obtained the bound
+By successive iterations we therefore obtain a bound summing over all admissible jump sequences, where \(k_0,k_1,\dots,k_{\ell_1}\) are the successive positions of particle \(A\), \(j_0,j_1,\dots,j_{\ell_2}\) are those of particle \(B\), and both sequences stop once the particles meet at the same index \(m\).
+The resulting estimate is

 Then we upper bound this sum by summing over the \(\{k_0 ,\cdots,k_{\ell_{1}}\}\) and \(\{j_0 ,\cdots,j_{\ell_{2}}\}\) without the condition that the only intersection is \(m\),